magicus/ModSettings/README.md

 Do you have any problems with the mod?
 Please open an issue here on Github.

-Currently only Minecraft versions 1.17.1 to 1.18.2 are supported, but it would probably be trivial to add support for other versions.
-If you want support for another version, please open an issue and state the requested version.

 ## Known Incompatibilities

 The mod [Content Creator Integration](